Skip to main content

 Article PubMed Central CAS PubMed Google Scholar

-17. Blackburn GM, Liu XH, Rosler A, Brenner C: Two hydrolase resistant analogues of diadenosine 5',5"'-P1,P3-triphosphate for studies with Fhit, the human fragile histidine triad protein.
+17. Blackburn GM, Liu XH, Rosler A, Brenner C: Two hydrolase resistant analogues of diadenosine 5',5"'-P 1,P 3-triphosphate for studies with Fhit, the human fragile histidine triad protein.
 Nucleosides & Nucleotides.
 1998, 17: 301-308.

 Article CAS Google Scholar